30 Minute One-Skillet Low-FODMAP Mexican Rice with Beef; Gluten-free

 Low-FODMAP One Skillet Mexican Rice with Beef; Gluten-free

-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients
+Although this recipe has not been lab tested, a single serving should be low-FODMAP based on the ingredients *using available FODMAP data at time of testing

 - 1 pound extra-lean ground beef (can also substitute ground chicken or turkey)